dezGusty/schedulite/README.md

 # Schedulite

-A simple scheduler for *lite* operations.
+A simple scheduler for light tasks.

+## Features

+- configuration of tasks via a json file
+- option to run task at application startup if time to cron job exceeds a configurable value
+- monitoring and live reloading of the configuration file

 ## Configuration